eduardz1/Master-Thesis/chapters/sota.typ

 #figure(
   placement: top,
   image("../resources/imgs/global-earth_simu.png"),
   caption: [Propagation of elastic waves in the Earth in three-dimensions, using the PREM Earth models for P- and S-wave speeds, density, and quality factors.
 The system is comprised of 30 millions of unknowns and used 2.7TB for the matrix factorization.
 The total computational time was 18 minutes on 1260 cores (90 MPI processes and 14 threads for each MPI process).
-Courtesy of Florian Faucher. #context {
+Courtesy of Florian Faucher.]
-      if counter(page).get().at(0) > 0 { linebreak(justify: true) }
+    + context {
-    }
+      if state("image-outline").get() == none { linebreak(justify: true) }
-  ],
+    },
 ) <earth-hawen>

 == Hybridizable Discontinuous Galerkin Methods Applied to the Acoustic Wave Problem <hdg-section>